Who is PDQ Services?

 Should I contact or pay PDQ Services, Inc.?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like PDQ Services for millions of clients nationwide.
+The most effective way to deal with PDQ Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like PDQ Services on behalf of their clients.

 And they may be able to help you too.